BABL AI Auditor Co-Authors Insightful Article on AI Regulations in Tagesspiegel Background

 BABL AI is proud to announce that Dinah Rabe, a data scientist and AI auditor at BABL AI, has co-authored an insightful article with Kirsten Rulf, associate director and partner at the Boston Consulting Group, for Tagesspiegel Background.
 The article, published on July 11, 2024, offers a deep dive into the implications of New York’s AI law and its relevance to the upcoming implementation of the EU AI Act.

-The article, titled New York’s AI Law: A Real-World Laboratory for the EU AI Act,” examines the lessons learned from the first year of New York’s AI law, which focuses on high-risk AI applications in human resources.
-With the EU AI Act set to be published on July 12 and coming into force on August 1, the insights from New York’s experience provide invaluable guidance for EU companies preparing for the much more comprehensive AI Act.
+The article, titled New York’s AI Law: A Real-World Laboratory for the EU AI Act,” explores the implications of New York’s AI law and its connection to the EU AI Act, which was published on July 12 and came into force on August 1, 2024.

 Subscribe to our Newsletter